 import redis client = redis.Redis(host = 'localhost', port=6379) client.ping()

-Once connected to Redis, you can read and write data with Redis command functions.
+Once you are connected to Redis, you can read and write data with Redis command functions.
 In this example, we use Redis as a key value database (also called key value store).
 The following code snippet assigns the value bar to the Redis key foo, reads it back, and returns it:

 client.set('foo', 'bar') client.get('foo')